hassmuha/CarND-Advanced-Lane-Lines-Submit/writeup.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-- performed on done on the straight line straight_lines1.jpg For taking the perspective transformation I selected four points on the road and they are more or less form a shape of trapezoid as shown in the picture below and mapped it to a rectangle.
-The code is show in the line ''.
+For taking the perspective transformation I selected four points on the straight road images provided and these points form more or less a shape of trapezoid.
+As a destination I mapped it to a rectangle.
+The code is shown in the section 'Apply a perspective transform to rectify binary image'.

 This resulted in the following source trapezoid and destination rectangle points are given in the table: